2025–26 Liga 4

 The 2025–26 Liga 4 is the second season of the Liga 4, the fourth tier in the Indonesian football league system and the only amateur competition within the structure.
 The competition is organized by the PSSI Regency or City Associations during the regency or city phase, by the PSSI Provincial Associations during the provincial phase, and by the PSSI during the national phase.

+Pasuruan United won their first national trophy in club history, after defeating Pesik Kuningan in the final match.

 Changes from 2024–25 season

 For the 2025–26 season, PSSI introduced a new level in the competition system, the regency or city phase, which is contested by clubs that are members of the respective PSSI Regency or City Associations.
 The best teams from this phase advance to the provincial phase.

-The provincial phase is contested by clubs that are members of the PSSI Provincial Associations, along with the qualified teams from the regency or city phase.
+The provincial phase is contested by clubs that are members of the PSSI Provincial Associations, along with teams that qualified from the regency or city phase.